OpenPeerPower/OpenPeerPower.github.io/_posts/2020-03-15-community-highlights.markdown

   Kevin's impressive setup for his 7 aquariums.
 </p>

 Those are some big views Kevin!
-I bet you will be happy with the new Lovelace features that are coming in Open Peer Power Core 0.107.
-It will help you to trim down that a bit, into multiple Lovelace Dashboards (now in [beta, sneak peak?](https://rc.openpeerpower.io/latest-release-notes/)).
+I bet you will be happy with the new features that are coming in Open Peer Power Core 0.107.
+It will help you to trim down that a bit, into multiple Dashboards (now in [beta, sneak peak?](https://rc.openpeerpower.io/latest-release-notes/)).

 [Click here to check out Kevin's post on our Facebook group.](https://www.facebook.com/groups/OpenPeerPower/permalink/2597624533842234/)